Austin Asche

-Early years, education and family
+Background

 Asche was born in Melbourne, the son of Eric Thomas Asche and Beryl Victoria Asche (née Woinarski).
 Eric was the nephew of the actor Oscar Asche.

 In 1926, Eric Asche (father of Austin Asche) was appointed Legal Assistant in the Crown Law Office, Department of the Government Secretary for the Territory of New Guinea.
 They departed from Sydney on 25 August, and the family spent a year in Rabaul.
 Eric then successfully applied for a job in Darwin, and the family sailed on the SS Marella, arriving on 18 February 1928.
-The family relocated from Rabaul, after a 1-year appointment of Austin's father, to Darwin arriving on the 18 February 1928 on the SS Marella and lived at the Mud Hut (Knight's Folly) before it burnt down on the 31 December 1933.
+The family relocated from Rabaul, after a 1-year appointment of Austin's father, to Darwin and lived at the Mud Hut (Knight's Folly) before it burnt down on 31 December 1933.
 Eric Thomas Asche was one of a small number of lawyers in Darwin at that time and held the position of Crown Law Officer.

 Austin Asche attended Darwin Primary School before returning to Melbourne in 1938 and attending Melbourne Grammar School.
 He joined the Royal Australian Air Force in 1944 and served until 1946.
 Upon discharge he attended the University of Melbourne, where he was a member of Trinity College, and attained a Bachelor of Arts and a Master of Laws degree.
 He was admitted to practice on 1 February 1950.

-He married Valerie James on 11 April 1958 and they have one son and one daughter.
+Asche married Valerie James on 11 April 1958, and they had one son and one daughter.
+He died on 14 December 2024, at the age of 99.

 The Victorian Bar and early judicial office

 Asche relocated to Brisbane and was admitted to practice there in February 1951.
-Upon returning to Melbourne in 1954 he practised at the Bar until 1975, eventually being appointed as a Queen's Counsel in 1972.
+Upon returning to Melbourne in 1954 he practised at the Bar until 1975, eventually being appointed a Queen's Counsel in 1972.
 He was a part-time lecturer at the Royal Melbourne Institute of Technology from 1968 to 1975.

-In 1976 he was appointed as the first Victorian Judge of the new formed Family Court of Australia.
+In 1976 he was appointed the first Victorian Judge of the new formed Family Court of Australia.
 He was a member of the Royal Melbourne Institute of Technology Council from 1974 to 1976, its vice president from 1977 to 1981 and President from 1981 - 1983.
 He was Chancellor of Deakin University from 1983 - 1987 Acting Chief Judge of the Family Court from 1985 - 1986.
 He was also a member of the Family Law Council from 1976 to 1979, Chairman of the Inquiry into Teacher Education in Victoria in 1979 and 1980 and a Councillor and later Chairman of the Frankston State College from 1973 - 1979.

 During his time in Victoria Asche was an active Freemason and served as Grand Master of the United Grand Lodge of Victoria from 1984 to 1986.